Lakes and Beaches Near Cincinnati

 Norris Lake, Tennessee

-Cabins are scattered throughout the region, giving tourists an option to stay close to the lake or further in the Smoky Mountains.
+Cabins are scattered throughout the region, allowing tourists to stay close to the lake or further in the Smoky Mountains.

-A few of the top things to do in Norris lake are boating, tubing, fishing, enjoying waterfront dining at the marinas, and hiking.
+A few top things to do in Norris Lake are boating, tubing, fishing, enjoying waterfront dining at the marinas, and hiking.

 Bay City, Michigan